ricardolsmendes/aws-iot-core-client/README.md

 # aws-iot-core-client

-A Python client for AWS IoT Core
+A Python client for AWS IoT Core.